-Born in Queens, New York and living in Los Angeles since 1987, Sheila Fein has always been inspired by the changing world around her.
-Earning her BA in Design from Buffalo State College of New York, her concentration was on drawing, painting, printmaking, and photography.
-Sheila’s education as an artist has taken her everywhere from Fleisher Art Memorial in Philadelphia to Bath University in England.
-Today, Sheila Fein runs two figurative workshops, Imaginings Sketch in LA and People Sketchers in Thousand Oaks.
-She has been featured in numerous collections, magazines, books, solo and group exhibitions.
-Her paintings and drawings reside in public and private collections.
-Sheila loves to make the imagination of others a reality and has done so through her commissioned Fein Fantasy Portraits and Interactive Paintings.
-In addition to being a fine artist Sheila works as an illustrator.
-She just completed the book "Mama Graciela's Secret" for Maclaren-Cochrane Publishing.
+Born in Queens, New York and living in Los Angeles since 1987, Sheila Fein is inspired by the changing world around her.
+Earning her BA in Design from Buffalo State College of New York, her concentration was on drawing, painting, printmaking, graphic design, writing, and photography.
+Sheila’s education as an artist has taken her everywhere from New York, to Fleisher Art Memorial in Philadelphia, and to Bath University in England.

-Fantasy Pop is how I have come to describe my work.
 I view the world in a fantastical and dreamlike way and I am enamored with contemporary popular culture.
 Everything is always new to me and I delight in experimentation.
 Odd moments with people, the natural world, and objects catch my attention.
 I seek to surprise the viewer and myself with unexpected perspectives.
-My philosophy is to work without the critic on my shoulder and let my imagination guide me.
+My philosophy is to work without the critic on my shoulder and let my imagination be my guide.
 I am about letting go and following the strongest voice in my head.

 Style & Form

 As an artist, Sheila Fein makes her unique study of the imagination a reality through classical drawing techniques.
+She practices this philosophy at her weekly workshops.
 Dreamlike and fantastical, her diverse body of work is filled with bright images with a touch of the surreal and nods to popular culture.
-Although she works with many mediums, she prefers using acrylic, oil, oil pastels, pastels, the colored pencil, and digital design.
-She feels that each medium brings a new form of expression.
+She works with many mediums and of late is concentrating on the woman as the modern figure.
+She uses multi media and oil pastels on cardboard to create her newest figurative work, and her ink series “Just a Line”.
+Her love of experimentation with mediums draws her to acrylic, oil, oil pastels, pastels, the colored pencil, the tombow brush pens, and digital illustration and design.
+She feels that each medium has brought her a new form of expression.

 Her artwork is in the collections of corporations, galleries, and private individuals in the United States and abroad.
-As a lover of popular culture, Sheila is proud to be able to name Richard Riordan (former mayor of Los Angeles), Bob Marx (the Marx Brothers’ estate), actress Connie Stevens, and actress Mindy Sterling as some of her collectors.
+As a lover of popular culture, Sheila is proud to name actress, Mindy Sterling (Austin Powers Movies), Bob Marx (the Marx Brothers’ estate), Richard Riordan (former mayor of Los Angeles), and actress Connie Stevens as some of her collectors.
 In addition, “Transition,” Sheila’s portrait of pre-inaugural Bill Clinton, has been in the collection of the Clinton Library in Little Rock, Arkansas since 2005.
 Recently, “Eyes on Pears”, an acrylic on paper was just seen on the NBC show Superstore (2017), starring America Ferrara.